Find Trade Colleges

 The following schools top our list of the Most Popular Allied Health & Medical Assisting Services Associate Degree Colleges.

-Our 2023 rankings named Wallace State Community College, Hanceville the most popular school in Alabama for allied health & medical assisting services students working on their associate degree.
-Wallace State, Hanceville is a medium-sized public school located in the distant town of Hanceville.
+Our analysis found Wallace State Community College, Hanceville to be the most popular school for allied health & medical assisting services students who want to pursue a associate degree in Alabama.
+Wallace State, Hanceville is a medium-sized public school located in the town of Hanceville.

 About 84% of the students majoring in medical assisting at the school are women while 16% are male.